-The audit fees attributable to Participation Class I for 2024 are included in the all-in fee and amount to 11 (2023: 10) for the audit of the financial statements and <1 (2023: 2) or other audit engagements.
+The audit fees attributable to Participation Class Z for 2024 amount to 11 for the audit of the financial statements and 1 for other audit engagements.
 There are no audit fees related to advisory or other non-audit services.

 Cost comparison